earasteh/Python-Motionplanning/README.md

 and the motion planning and controller part is taken from Coursera's class on motion planning.

 To Do:
-- Motion controllers need more tuning (not working in a higher speeds)
+- Motion controllers need more tuning (not working in a higher speeds due to limitations of decoupled controllers)
-- Change RK4 to scipy.odeint which uses FORTRAN and is faster
 - Change the tracker to MPC
 Optional:
+- Change RK4 to scipy.odeint which uses FORTRAN and is faster
 - Animation can be moved to pygame

 ## Advantages